 * Don't throw away the seeds!
 Use them to make toasted pumpkin seeds.

 2 Melt butter in a 4-quart saucepan over medium-high heat.
-Add onions and garlic and cook, stirring often, until softened, about 4 minutes.
-Add smoked paprika, cayenne, and cumin and stir for a minute more.
+Add the onions and cook, stirring often, until softened, about 4 minutes.
+Add the garlic and cook a minute more.
+Add smoked paprika, ground cumin, and cayenne and stir for a minute more.

-3 Add chopped apple and pumpkin purée.
-Add broth, water.
+3 Add the chopped apple and pumpkin purée.
+Add broth and water.
+Add the thyme and ground sage.
 Mix well with a wooden spoon.
 Season with a little salt and pepper.
 Bring to a boil, reduce heat, partially cover, and simmer for 20 minutes or until the apples are cooked through.

 5 With soup on low heat, slowly add the milk and cream, stirring to incorporate.
 Add salt to taste.
 Adjust other seasonings to taste.